AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

 - **Guarantees:** Relevant patient information is displayed for the healthcare worker to view.
 - **Basic Flow:**
     1. Healthcare worker chooses to find patient information meeting specified criteria.
-    2. IABS searches for and displays the relevant patients.
+    2. IMS searches for and displays the relevant patients.
 - **Extensions:**
   2a.
-IABS detects an error in the entered data.
+IMS detects an error in the entered data.

   - 2a1.
-IABS requests for the correct data.
+IMS requests for the correct data.
   - 2a2.
 Healthcare Worker enters new data.
   - Steps 2a1-2a2 are repeated until the data entered are correct.
 Use case resumes from step 3.